juliagulliksson/nextjs-boilerplate/README.md

-**A boilerplate with next.js, typescript and material ui, to quickly start up a project**
+**A boilerplate with next.js, typescript, husky, eslint and material ui, to quickly start up a project**